openstack/ironic/doc/source/admin/notifications.rst

 new fields, while macroversion bumps are backwards-incompatible and may have fields removed.

+Versioned notifications are emitted by default to the `ironic_versioned_notifications` topic.
+This can be changed and it is configurable in the ironic.conf with the `versioned_notifications_topics` config option.

 Available notifications
 =======================
 ..
 TODO(mariojv) Add some form of tabular formatting below